keboola/developers-docs/extend/generic-extractor/jobs/index.md

 See the [full example](todo:034-post-request).

 ### Complex POST Request
-With the above situation of an API which is not exactly [RESTful](/extend/generic-extractor/tutorial/rest/), chances are that the API requires some JSON parameters in the request.
-Let's say you have the `getUsers` endpoint which requires a HTTP POST request with the following body:
+A not-exactly-[RESTful](/extend/generic-extractor/tutorial/rest/) API (see above) may require some JSON parameters in the request.
+Let's say you have the `getUsers` endpoint which requires an HTTP POST request with the following body:

 {% highlight json %}
 {